About This Chapter

 15. Plymouth Rock: History & Overview

-In this lesson we will learn about Plymouth Rock.
-We will take a closer look at the historical importance of the rock, what the rock represents, how it is protected and where it is located today.
+Discover information about Plymouth Rock during this lesson.
+Take a closer look at the historical importance of the rock, what the rock represents, how it is protected and where it is located today.

 16. Sir Francis Drake, Explorer: Route, Timeline & Voyage